docusign/code-examples-java/README.md

 ## IntelliJ Ultimate instructions for Windows
-The [IntelliJ IDE Ultimate edition](https://www.jetbrains.com/idea/) can be used with the launcher.
+The [IntelliJ Ultimate edition](https://www.jetbrains.com/idea/) can be used with the launcher.
 The IntelliJ Ultimate edition is required due to its support for Spring Boot and JSP view pages.

 **Note: If you downloaded this code using Quickstart from the DocuSign Developer Center, skip Steps 1 and 2 as they were automatically performed for you.**
 1. Download or clone the